-For this shellfish area, 2 biota samples were available from 2008.
+For this shellfish area 1 biota sample was available from 2008.
 There were no water samples available.
-The shellfish guideline values for biota outlined in Table 1 were not breached in either of the available samples.
+The shellfish guideline values for biota outlined in Table 1 were not breached in the available sample.

-Faecal coliform biota results were also available from the MI from November 2008, February 2009, May 2009 and August 2009.
-The shellfish guideline value for faecal coliforms in biota outlined in Table 1 was not breached in any of these samples.
+Faecal coliform biota results were also available from the MI for November 2008.
+The shellfish guideline value for faecal coliforms in biota outlined in Table 1 was breached in this sample.